printfinn/Zelda/README.md

 All source code is available jointly under the MIT License and the Beerware License.
 See [LICENSE.md](LICENSE.md) for details.

+## What it does

+You have a lot of smart devices, you want to control them but not with Big Brothers watching you, this is a web server you can set up on your raspberry pi (or whatever Linux that can run Ruby on Rails) and control your devices through.

+To use this:

+1. You need to figure out how to control your smart device by your self, write the command in whatever language you like and put the code in a single .py file or .sh file or .c .rb .rs file, then put them on any machine you like.
+2. Get into localhost:3000 of this rails app, then sign up a user, create a device in the web page.
+3. When creating the new device, fill in the file in step 1 in the form On Command / Off Command, it will be called like you are running it in the shell.
+For example, your file is at "/User/bob/scripts/Turn_On.py", then you should fill the form like "python /User/bob/scripts/Turn_On.py"
+4. In the `device_type` field, if you fill one of "Camera, Alarm, Light, Gate", it will have a different appearance in the web page.
+5. If you are using a camera, this app loads the photo generated in the folder` /public/assets/images/captured.jpg`.

 ## Getting started

 If you're on Arm, especially on Raspberry Pi Debian, you might also want to install a package: `libffi-dev`.
 It's reported [here](https://github.com/ffi/ffi/issues/697) that there is no warning on missing ffi dependencies, which will cause segmentfault when running rails commands.

 To get started with the app, clone the repo and then install the needed gems: